 Fighting games must have some hidden appeal, aside from the busty babes and shiny uber-weapons that is.
 Maybe it's pounding people like me right into the floor helps some feel supreme gaming satisfaction.

 I pick up the controller with the hopes of smashing some Mario skull with Donkey Kong, giving that poor ape his due reward after all these years, only to find myself weeping at the sight of "Mario Wins!" flashing on the screen.
 Guilty Gear

 I play videogames for the depth of story, the smooth 'Splosion style platforming, the character development, and the Metal Gears.
 Fighting games just don't have it for me.
 Some characters may be fighting for the greater good, or to save a helpless family member, to rule the world, or simply because they're a Sith.
 Maybe I dislike fighting games because I'm terrible at them, or maybe I just dislike them for more technical reasons.
 Give me horror, give me action, give me Spider-man!
 But, when friends come around I'll make up excuses, some more viable than others, to get out of playing fighting games.
 "My wrist hurts."
 "I have malaria today."
 "I think I need to walk the dog again, I'll catch up with you later."
-Occasionally my Smash Bros, or Soulcalibur games will go "missing," and I'll pick up the plastic guitar to play some co-op Guitar Hero with my friends instead.
+Occasionally my Smash Bros,

+.
+It's a spiritual journey, and I don't want my ass kicked while I'm walking the Earth.
 Also, enjoy this video of a Blanka frustrating a Ryu for once.